Have a question, submit it here. Below are answers to questions that we are frequently asked.

 Nope, just make sure you pick an entry level course.
-Intro to wheel, handbuilding, sculpture, or glass.
+Intro to clay, wheel, handbuilding, sculpture, or glass.
+The class level will be stated in the class title.

 Short answer: forever.
 Even veteran potters and MFA ceramic artists are constantly learning new information and techniques about clay.
 HOWEVER, we can teach you the basics in as few as two hours.
 Are the pots going to be masterpieces?
 No, but hopefully you have fun making it!
 The best way to learn pottery, is to take an 8 week class (and then keep taking classes until you’re amazing!).